-3.6.2 After-Hours services
+3.7.2 Results of After Hours health and service needs analysis

-The Australian Government provides a range of Medicare-subsidised after-hours services to support Australians with access to health care in various settings including consulting rooms, consumers' homes, or residential aged care facilities.
+The Australian Government provides a range of Medicare-subsidised after-hours services to support Australians with access to health care in various settings including consulting rooms, consumers' homes, or residential aged care homes.
 After-hours care is categorised as urgent and non-urgent, depending on when and where care is provided.

-In Australia a comprehensive primary health care service is the capacity for people to access services after-hours.
+In Australia, a comprehensive primary health care service is the capacity for people to access services after-hours.
 In this context, 'after-hours' health care refers to services provided on Sundays, before 8 am and/or after 12 pm on a Saturday, or at any time other than 8 am to 6 pm on weekdays (AIHW 2022h).
 After-hours primary health care can help reduce delays by patients to seek care and has the capacity to improve continuity and coordination of care (AIHW 2022h).
 According to the ABS Patient Experience Survey, approximately one in every 10 adults (8.2%) living in the Adelaide PHN region in 2019-20 had seen a GP in the after-hours period, a rate which has been fairly consistent since 2013-14 (AIHW 2021f).